xwmx/pandoc-ruby/README.markdown

-= PandocRuby
+# PandocRuby

-Wrapper for {http://johnmacfarlane.net/pandoc/ Pandoc}, a Haskell library with command line tools for converting one markup format to another.
+Wrapper for [Pandoc](http://johnmacfarlane.net/pandoc/), a Haskell library with command line tools for converting one markup format to another.

 Pandoc can read markdown and (subsets of) reStructuredText, HTML, and LaTeX, and it can write markdown, reStructuredText, HTML, LaTeX, ConTeXt, PDF, RTF, DocBook XML, OpenDocument XML, ODT, GNU Texinfo, MediaWiki markup, groff man pages, and S5 HTML slide shows

-Assumes pandoc executables are in the path.
-If not, set their location with PandocRuby.bin_path = '/path/to/bin'

-Use like so:
+## Installation

+First, make sure to [install Pandoc](http://johnmacfarlane.net/pandoc/#installing-pandoc).

+Next, install PandocRuby from gemcutter.

+    gem install gemcutter
+    gem tumble
+    gem install pandoc-ruby

+## Usage

     @converter = PandocRuby.new('/some/file.md', :from => :markdown, :to => :rst)
     puts @converter.convert

 This takes the the Markdown formatted file and converts it to reStructuredText.

-You can also use the <tt>#convert</tt> class method:
+You can also use the `#convert` class method:

     puts PandocRuby.convert('/some/file.md', :from => :markdown, :to => :html)

-Another also: you get a <tt>#to_s</tt>, for somewhat nicer use in Rails views.
+Another also: you get a `#to_s`, for somewhat nicer use in Rails views.

     ... helper file ...
     def format(text)